Multi-Cluster Management

 If a cluster connection drops (e.g., due to a network interruption), Kunobi can automatically attempt to reconnect.

 Configure the retry count in Settings → General → Auto-Reconnect Retries.
-Set to 0 to disable auto-reconnect.

 Context Switching